 If you have a problem costing your business one million dollars per year, would you be willing to pay $250,000 to solve the problem?

-In planning your project, it is important to identify what the problem is actually costing your organization.
+In planning your project, it is important to identify what the problem costs your organization.
 Using this number, it is easier to determine the amount that would be beneficial to spend in this situation.

-The same principle applies for innovations.
-If the business analysts believe the product or service can generate $10 million in revenue over the next five years, how much are you willing to spend to develop the project?
+The same principle applies to innovations.
+If a product or service can generate $10 million in revenue over the next five years, how much are you willing to spend to develop the project?

 Knowing your budget range is essential before you start evaluating potential vendors.